Nebucatnetzer/tamagotchi/README.md

 Some interesting things I could add to the tamagotchi programme which shouldn't be too hard:

-* poke it to make it speak, pokes let it loose a happiness point
 * sleeping with all values with over 50% full heals the pet if it has lost health
 * add pooping and cleaning function
 * let it get sick if it's health is low, by random chance or if there's too much poop